Consumer medicine information

 • fainting

-Tell your doctor if you are taking any other medicines including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking or using any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and Hyoscine Butylbromide injection may interfere with each other.
-These include:
+Some medicines and Hyoscine Butylbromide Injection may interfere with each other:

 • medicines used to treat or prevent nausea and vomiting such as metoclopramide